 Gakushuin University is a relatively small private university located in one of the most convenient places in Tokyo.
 Unlike many colleges in big cities, however, it has a large beautiful campus with plenty of trees and greenery.

-The physics department is a small department with sixteen faculty members and roughly two hundred students.
+The physics department is a small department with seventeen faculty members and roughly two hundred students.
 The department is well known for its highly qualified education and research activities.

 Undergraduate students learn basic physic through small class lectures, problem sessions, and experiments in small groups.
 The environment is intimate and supportive without too much competitive pressures.